GitLab Sensor User Guide

 • Cause: Network connectivity issue.

-• Fix: Ensure the machine running the sensor can reach the GitLab server URL.
+• Fix: Ensure the machine running the Sensor can reach the GitLab server URL.
 Check firewalls and proxies.

 • could not find remote branch